apache/iceberg/site/docs/hive.md

 or an implementation of the [`Tables`](./javadoc/master/index.html?org/apache/iceberg/Tables.html) interface, and Hive needs to be configured accordingly to operate on these different types of table.

+A table in the Hive metastore can represent three different ways of loading an Iceberg table, depending on the table's `iceberg.catalog` configuration:

+1. The table will be loaded using a `HiveCatalog` that corresponds to the metastore configured in the Hive environment if no `iceberg.catalog` is set.
+2. The table will be loaded using a custom catalog if `iceberg.catalog` is set to a catalog name
+3. The table can be loaded using the table's location if `iceberg.catalog` is set to `location_based_table`

 #### Hive catalog tables

 As described before, tables created by the `HiveCatalog` with Hive engine feature enabled are directly visible by the Hive engine, so there is no need to create an overlay.